mrinalxdev/my_notes/Research_1/SWIFT - Serverless Workload Initialisation and Fast Track.md

 - #### Employ caching mechanisms for frequently accessed data to reduce the need for repeated cold starts.
 	- Think of caching like a shortcut to your favourite coffee shop.
 Instead of navigating through the entire city (making a cold start), you can take a quick detour to grab your coffee (access cached data).
 By storing frequently accessed data in a cache, we can avoid repeated cold starts and reduce latency
-- Optimise function configuration and dependencies to minimise startup time.
-- Implement strategies such as deploying warm-up requests periodically to maintain a certain level of readiness
-- Consider using serverless container options for more control over initialisation times
-- Evaluate the trade-offs of different programming language and runtimes in terms of cold performance
-- Monitor cold start time and analyse patterns to identify opportunities for improvement.
-- Explore the use of serverless application frameworks that offer built-in optimisation for reducing cold start latency.